+NATIONAL OUTCOME

-NATIONAL OUTCOME ACHIEVEMENTS For the period October 2019 to March 2020: • Three hundred and fourteen (314) persons attended meetings. • Twenty-five (25) Parental Support Group Meetings were held.
-The topics discussed included: Journey to self-discovery Setting rules and boundaries at each developmental stage Mindfulness and well-being Health and Wellness Dealing with a Child's mood swings Encouraging children to share Trust During this fiscal, there was a 15% growth in Parental Support Group membership.
+ACHIEVEMENTS For the period October 2019 to March 2020: • Three hundred and fourteen (314) persons attended meetings. • Twenty-five (25) Parental Support Group Meetings were held.
+The topics discussed included: • Journey to self-discovery • Setting rules and boundaries at each developmental stage Mindfulness and well-being Health and Wellness Dealing with a Child's mood swings Encouraging children to share.
+Trust During this fiscal, there was a 15% growth in Parental Support Group membership.
 Additionally, all Parental Support Groups were brought together for two (2) workshops to address critical issues which affected parenting effectiveness.
 Two hundred and fifty (250) persons attended these workshops.

-BENEFICIARY CATEGORY Families/ Communities INTIATIVE Parental Support Groups Membership in the Parental Support is voluntary.
-Members comprise clients from mediation and social work interventions, referrals from other ministries and agencies, and members of the millior.
-These or ones provide therapy as members are allowed a secure space to enhance their parenting skills; seek out support, information and supportive relationships to cope and better manage domestic situations. mechanisms in a non-unreatening and supportive environment; and experience enhanced quality of family life in their communities.
-DMENT E VKLS DEAEFC IKE VAD LHI OWWNALK ERY OF C LSINIW
+BENEFICIARY CATEGORY Families/ Communities

+INITIATIVE Parental Support Groups Membership in the Parental Support is voluntary.
+Members comprise clients from mediation and social work interventions, referrals from other ministries and agencies, members are allowed a secure space to enhance their parenting skills; seek out support, information and supportive relationships to cope and better manage domestic situations.
+Under this initiative parents and grandparents: • are equipped with information and skills to improve their confidence and competence in parenting; access support and develop coping skills and mechanisms in a non-threatening and supportive environment; and experience enhanced quality of family life in their communities.

+b ME/L YTINUMI HT QNA 3 KK OE COM LSINIW

-INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME ⊹ Pu Public Education and Sensitization General public For the period October 2019 to March 2020: The pu facilita country to und The public awareness and education activities are designed to facilitate effective interaction with communities across the country and engage in discussions with various stakeholders to understand their peculiar needs, so that the Programme • Approximately twenty-two (22) brochures, pamphlets and booklets on bullying, abuse, family violence, community violence, school violence, and parenting were distributed. would would remain relevant and realistic. • Workshops/ Seminars on issues related to peaceful conflict resolution, anger management, and stress management were These benefi These initiatives also inform and educate the public of the benefits of the mediation process in general and the services delivered at the following institutions: offere they c offered through the Community Mediation Centres and how they can be accessed.
-Bishops Anstey and Trinity College East D'Abadie Police Youth Club National Energy Skills Centre University of Southern Caribbean (USC) Ministry of National Security, National Crime Prevention Programme Toco Secondary School Ministry of Local Government Sixty-five (65) Outreach Sessions related to Peer Mediation and Parenting were conducted, benefitting approximately 900 participants.
+NATIONAL OUTCOME and nity flict flict rere tion tion 900 ACHIEVEMENTS For the period October 2019 to March 2020: Approximately twenty-two (22) brochures, pamphlets and booklets on bullying, abuse, family violence, community violence, school violence, and parenting were distributed.
+Workshops/ Seminars on issues related to peaceful conflict resolution, anger management, and stress management were delivered at the following institutions: Bishops Anstey and Trinity College East D'Abadie Police Youth Club National Energy Skills Centre University of Southern Caribbean (USC) Ministry of National Security, National Crime Prevention Programme Toco Secondary School Ministry of Local Government Sixty-five (65) Outreach Sessions related to Peer Mediation and Parenting were conducted, benefitting approximately 900 participants.
+BENEFICIARY CATEGORY General public INITIATIVE Public Education and Sensitization The public awareness and education activities are designed to facilitate effective interaction with communities across the country and engage in discussions with various stakeholders to understand their peculiar needs, so that the Programme would remain relevant and realistic.
+These initiatives also inform and educate the public of the benefits of the mediation process in general and the services offered through the Community Mediation Centres and how they can be accessed.
+WINISTRY OF COMMUNITY DEVELOPMENT